I Can Lick 30 Tigers Today! and Other Stories

 I Can Lick 30 Tigers Today! and Other Stories is a 1969 children's story book by Dr. Seuss.
 According to the inside cover, the three stories in the collection concern The Cat in the Hat's son, "great great great great grandfather", and daughter, respectively.
 The book's illustrations are notable for their use of gouache and brush strokes, rather than Seuss' usual pen and ink.

 The title story concerns The Cat in the Hat's son, who brags that he can fight 30 tigers and win.
-He makes excuse after excuse, finally disqualifying all the tigers until he must fight no tigers at all.
+He makes excuse after excuse, finally disqualifying all tigers but one until he must fight only one tiger.
 The second story, "King Looie Katz", concerns The Cat's ancestor, and is a warning against hierarchical society advocating self-reliance.
 The final story, "The Glunk That Got Thunk", concerns The Cat's daughter and the power of run-away imagination.

 Stories

 I Can Lick 30 Tigers Today!

 The Cat in the Hat's son goes outside bragging to himself that he can fight thirty tigers and win.
 Upon hearing this, thirty tigers step forward to call his bluff, but seeing that he's outnumbered and outsized, the Cat's son begins making up excuses to reduce the number of tigers for various reasons (one having curly hair, nine having dirty fingernails, five being underweight, five looking sleepy, and two looking hot) with the exception of seven being dismissed without any reason.
 With the number now reduced to just one tiger, the Cat's son instead decides to back out of the would be fight with the excuse that lunchtime has come up.